 About

 I’m Isobel Falconer, and I’m a historian of mathematics and physics at St Andrews University.
 I am interested in the relations between maths and physics in the nineteenth century, and the interaction of both with the cultural context.
 I’ve recently been exploring some of these as cases of epistemic injustice, and I am leading a collaborative project with the University of Bonn on how we came to believe in a universal gravitational constant.
-Another current project examines the ‘career’ opportunities provided by astronomy for women in the early modern period.
+Recently, I have started exploring the ways in which history of maths may be used to promote equality, diversity and inclusion in the mainstream mathematics curriculum in UK HE, in collaboration with partners at the Open University and Oxford, through a network project funded by the Isaac Newton Institute.

-Many of my project and MLitt students work on topics in Scottish mathematics.
+Many of my project and MLitt students work on topics in Scottish mathematics, or on the ‘career’ opportunities provided by astronomy for women in the early modern period.
 I encourage undergraduate research, especially in projects relating to the history of women, and ethnic minorities, in mathematics: two current projects are particularly interesting.
 The first began when Emma Baxter used University records to get details of any students from outside Britain who studied maths at St Andrews prior to 1939.
 This summer a team of students are trying to find out more about these alumni and create posters about them.
 The second traces the social backgrounds and careers of early female maths students who studied at St Andrews around 1900.
 Previous projects have looked at women’s access to mathematics in Scotland during the Enlightenment, the experiences of the female ‘computers’ employed by the Royal Observatory Edinburgh from 1909-1939, and have started to compile a database of the experiences and reactions of people (not mathematicians) when encountering mathematical ideas in the period 1750-1850.

 I support my colleagues, Edmund Robertson and John O’Connor, the originators and authors of the well-known MacTutor biographical website of mathematicians.
 In 2019 I obtained funding to move the site onto an up-to-date and sustainable platform, and in 2022 for a further project to develop a team editing interface that will enable MacTutor to broaden its group of contributors, bringing in expertise in other areas of mathematics/statistics/astronomy and in international perspectives.
-I have also promoted the growth of MacTutor’s coverage of female and non-Western mathematicians, especially the inclusion of details of 600 African men and women with PhDs in mathematics.
+I have also promoted the growth of MacTutor’s coverage of female and non-Western mathematicians, especially the inclusion of details of 600 men and women from Africa with PhDs in mathematics.

 Much of my work builds on my time as curator of the museum at the Cavendish Laboratory of the University of Cambridge.
 The museum I created has survived virtually unchanged for 40 years, and has been an attraction both for visiting scientists and for donors.
 I am now working with Professor Malcolm Longair on its replacement in the new Ray Dolby Centre, the focus of ‘Cavendish 3’.
 A strong theme in the new museum will be ‘unsung heroes’ – technicians, research assistants, students, teachers – who never hit the headlines but upon whom the Cavendish depended.
 I have also collaborated with Malcolm to select, digitise, and describe, 406 historic images from the Cavendish and made them publicly available at https://cudl.lib.cam.ac.uk/collections/cavendish/; many of these chronicle everyday life in the Cavendish.
 I’ve published extensively on J.J.
 Thomson and the discovery of the electron, recently on James Clerk Maxwell, and also on Poynting, Faraday, Cavendish and Coulomb.
 Over the last few years I have been scoping and advising Lord Rayleigh on cataloguing and preservation of the Rayleigh archives.